eigenein/my-iot-rs/CONTRIBUTING.md

 ## How to help?

-For now the architecture is highly unstable.
-I change the core quite often.
-So the main help would be:
+I consider the service and message passing interface more-or-less stable and don't expect breaking changes.
+I'd be happy to get help in:

 - Code review
-- Performance and technical debt items
+- Performance improvements
 - Cross-compilation for different boards

-You may implement services but then try to not depend on the current service interface as much as possible.
+- New service implementation or API documentation

 ## Workflow